 Help people at difficult times

-Every seven seconds someone contacts us.
-Every seven seconds we can help someone turn their life around.
+Every day, Samaritans volunteers respond to around 10,000 calls for help.
+Every day we can help someone turn their life around.
 As a listening volunteer you get the chance to make a real difference to someone’s future.

 Get support every step of the way

 You’ll receive full training to prepare you for the kinds of conversations you’ll have.
 And when you start out, you’ll have a mentor with you, to give you confidence you’re doing the right thing.